Ernest W. Gibson Jr.: Federal judicial service

-Frustrated at dealing with a Republican Vermont General Assembly and party structure that was more conservative than he, Gibson contemplated an early exit from the governorship rather than trying for a third term.
+Frustrated at dealing with a Republican Vermont General Assembly and party structure that was more conservative than his, Gibson contemplated an early exit from the governorship rather than trying for a third term.

 Gibson was nominated by President Harry S. Truman on September 15, 1949, to the seat on the United States District Court for the District of Vermont vacated by the death of Judge James Patrick Leamy.
 He was confirmed by the United States Senate on October 15, 1949, and received his commission on October 18, 1949.
 He served as Chief Judge from 1966 to 1969.
 His service terminated on November 4, 1969, due to his death.

 Other service

-In 1956 Gibson was appointed a Civilian Aide to the Secretary of the Army.
+In 1956, Gibson was appointed a Civilian Aide to the Secretary of the Army.
 The Civilian Aide program uses prominent individuals in each state and territory to promote goodwill between the civilian population and the Army by ensuring that the public is aware of ongoing Army projects and programs.

 Notable law clerks

-During Gibson's time on the bench his law clerks included M. Jerome Diamond and James M. Jeffords, who clerked for Gibson from 1962 to 1963.
+During Gibson's time on the bench, his law clerks included M. Jerome Diamond and James M. Jeffords, who clerked for Gibson from 1962 to 1963.
 According to Jeffords, a lesson imparted by Gibson played a role in Jeffords' decision to leave the Republican Party in 2001, which changed control of the United States Senate.
 As related by Jeffords, Gibson once paid closer attention to the facts than the letter of the law in order to arrive at a just outcome in a tort case involving skiing.
-When Jeffords questioned Gibson's approach, Gibson said "Never let the law get in the way of justice; justice is what counts."
-Jeffords further stated that he reflected on this quote often when considering decisions, including his decision to leave the Republicans.
+When Jeffords questioned Gibson's approach, Gibson said, "Never let the law get in the way of justice; justice is what counts."
+Jeffords further stated that he often reflected on this quote when considering decisions, including his decision to leave the Republicans.

 Irasburg Affair

-In 1969 Gibson headed a committee to investigate the 1968 “Irasburg Affair,” in which an African American minister was targeted by a campaign to force him out of Vermont.
+In 1969, Gibson headed a committee to investigate the 1968 “Irasburg Affair,” in which an African American minister was targeted by a campaign to force him out of Vermont.
 This effort included police harassment as well as an anonymous individual firing gunshots into the minister's home.
 Gibson's commission found fault with local and state authorities, including members of the Vermont State Police.